Date published: 2022-12-09

 9 gifts that make daily life easier, healthier, and more comfortable

-These are great for automatically lighting dark corners, closets, or cabinets.
-They reduce fall risk by illuminating places where you aren’t able to add a lamp.
+These mini stick-on lights reduce fall risk by illuminating places where you aren’t able to add a lamp.

 Help your older adult stay hydrated by making it easy to keep their cup or water bottle within reach.

-A stylish and convenient way to carry essentials while using a walker, available in 3 colors/patterns.
+A stylish and convenient way to carry essentials while using a walker, available in many colors/patterns.

 Open any jar without needing a strong grip, no matter how large it is.